james-priest/james-priest.github.io/README.md

 ---

 ## Career History
-In 2014 my last employer went out of business.
-I took this opportunity to spend with family and went back to school in 2017 to re-educate myself on the latest mobile, web, and app technologies.
+Begining in 2014 I took some time away from the industry in order to spend it with family after my last employer went out of business.
+I went back to school in 2017 and graduated in 2018 with a [Nanodegree in Mobile Web Development](https://confirm.udacity.com/3JM7SK4Q) along with a host of [additional certifications](#certifications "#toc").

-I graduated in 2018 with a Nanodegree in Mobile Web Development and am excited to re-enter the workforce and apply my knowledge toward building cutting-edge technology solutions.
+I am excited to re-enter the workforce and apply my knowledge toward building cutting-edge technology solutions.

 Following is my career history up until this point.